-Updated Post: I know it’s still summer and thinking about September and your next class of students might not be on the top of your to do list, but how about watching a movie?
-I know where I live it is so hot outside and it looks like the weekend will only get hotter.
+Updated Post: I know it’s still summer for a least a few more days and thinking about September and your next class of students might not be on the top of your to do list, but how about watching a movie?
+I know where I live it is so wet outside and it looks like the weekend will only get wetter.
 Not a great time to be outdoors.
 What better activity is there than eating some good food, popping some popcorn, eating some ice pops or ice cream and watching a bunch of movies?
 I agree, not one that I can think of at the moment.

 Watching movies can do many things for us.
 They can bring about a state of wonder, spark our imaginations and send us on a path of discovery.
 Movies can transport us to exotic realms and adventures we long for.
 They can also just help us relax and unwind.
 As you also know, movies can be a powerful tool that can improve our craft as teachers because they provide perspectives and deep insights into our students throughout their school journey and beyond.
 The more we are able to understand the students in front of us and the workings of their inner lives, the more affective we will be when delivering our lessons and when helping to guide our students.